rudylattae/jasmine-species/index.html.md

 ## Quick Start -- an interactive example

-If you just want to jump right in and get started with Jasmine-Species, here is an interactive example on JSFiddle.net
+If you just want to jump right in and get started with Jasmine Species, here is an interactive example on JSFiddle.net

 <iframe style="width: 100%; height: 300px" src="http://jsfiddle.net/rudylattae/R9Vrk/embedded/js,result/">
-    <a href="http://jsfiddle.net/rudylattae/R9Vrk">"Jasmine-Species - Quick Start" example on jsfiddle</a>
+    <a href="http://jsfiddle.net/rudylattae/R9Vrk">"Jasmine Species - Quick Start" example on jsfiddle</a>
 </iframe>